rust-dsa/rust-dsa.github.io/src/complexity/time_complexity.md

 * It is used to find the average case of an algorithm's time complexity.

-* If we consider two functions g(n) and f(n) then it is used to define if the set of functions is going to lie in both 'O' and 'Omega'.
+* If we consider two functions g(n) and f(n), then it is used to define if the set of functions is going to lie in both 'O' and 'Omega'.

 * It is writen as ,